CulturePlex/Sylva/README.rst

 Sylva
 ==========
-Sylva_ is an Annotated and Free Lexicon.
+Sylva_ is a Relaxed-Schema Graph Database Management System.

 Installation:
 -------------